Azealia Banks: Personal life

+Banks is bisexual.
+She has stated that she doesn't want to be a representative of the community or reduced to the token "lesbian rapper."
+In 2016, Banks shared that one of her siblings was a trans man and congratulated him on his top surgery.

 In October 2019, Banks announced that she would perform under the name Azilka (Азилька) during her tour in post-Soviet countries.

 In February 2021, Banks publicly announced her engagement to American artist Ryder Ripps, but the next month Banks announced the end of the relationship.
 They had made an audio sex tape and sold it as an NFT.

 In November 2023, Banks posted an Instagram story in which she accused American record producer Diplo of sexually coercing her during the time they worked together when she was 17 years old.
 She said that he would pressure her to have sex with him in exchange for music and then refuse to give her the tracks.
 She also accused him of sexual misconduct towards other women, calling him "someone who needs to be canceled from the [music] industry".

-In March 2025, Banks revealed that she had moved to Stockholm, Sweden.
-She had earlier labeled Sweden a racist country, calling for it to be bombed.